Friday 12th June.

 What can we do for two weeks?
 I know, read…:)

 ‘The Myth of the Good War’ by Jacques R. Pauwels is proving fascinating.
-How a large part of the American commercial elite including Henry Ford, General Motors, Standard Oil & Texaco also IBM traded right through WW2 keeping the Nazi war machine going and profits booming.
+How a large part of the American commercial elite including Ford, General Motors, Standard Oil & Texaco also IBM traded with the reich right through WW2 keeping the Nazi war machine going and profits booming.
 How the Japanese were almost invited to invade the US and Joseph Stalin was not the ogre he was made out to be, with the Allies at least.

 All this ties in with Phillip Knightly’s book, ‘The First Casualty’ (truth).
 I’m also reading ‘America’s Deadliest Export’ by William Blum.
 Recently read ‘Power Worshipers’ by Katherine Stewart.
-About the influence behind the current Republican party and Donald Trump.
+About the influence of radical religion behind the current Republican party and Donald Trump.
 I didn’t consider it well written and got bored with it after a couple of chapters.
 A picture of my reading interests is emerging here?..:)

 England and the West Sussex countryside is beautiful in the summer with the sun shining.